111 W. Montgomery Avenue

 On November 1, 2015, 150 years to the day that Maryland freed all slaves within its borders, MCHS commemorated the occasion at our Rockville campus with musical performances, period reenactments, and story-telling.
 President Lincoln spent the afternoon with the visitors and made several speeches about slavery and congratulating the people of Maryland on their support of emancipation.

-On June 27 and 28, we participated in Montgomery County’s free Heritage Day event and celebrated the 200th anniversary of the Beall-Dawson House.
+On June 27 and 28, we participated in Montgomery County’s free Heritage Day event and celebrated the 200th anniversary of the Beall-Dawson Museum.
 Volunteers led special tours, the Genealogy Club held a book sale, Clarence Hickey was on hand as Dr. Stonestreet discussing Civil War-era medicine, and we had other hands on demonstrations and special activities for children.
 The weekend also marked the launch of our first ever pop-up exhibit, Tap Into History: A Century of Typewriters.
 The “please touch” exhibit showcased typewriters from the 1880’s to the 1980’s, inviting visitors to type their own message on a postcard.
 The day brought in close to 100 visitors!

 MCHS participated in other local county events in FY15: